 - I’m sure there are many more other channels that you can find on Youtube.
 There seem to be many videos on almost any area of interest!

 - Google Earth / Google Maps – you probably wouldn’t think of this as a form of entertainment and you could not do this on your TV (at least I don’t think so) but you could certainly go to Google Maps on your computer / laptop.
 I did this with my mother who was born in Trento, Italy.
 We would go to a spot in that city on Google Maps and then use that little yellow guy on the bottom right of the screen to go directly onto the street!
 We would then “virtually walk” along the streets and it was a great way for my mother to see her birthplace again!

 - Podcasts – if you haven’t listened to a podcast in the past year or so, then it seems you may be in the minority.
 They have clearly grown in number and popularity and I would say you could find a podcast on just about any possible topic out there!!
 Just take a look at the plethora of results on Google for podcasts!

 Here are some that you and your senior loved ones might enjoy:

-- Music – lets not forget the wonders that music can bring to our lives and our souls.
+- Music – lets not forget the wonderful way that music can bring back memories for seniors, help with mental stimulation and just be a great source of enjoyment.
+Listening to music, singing along, and even dancing can be a great way to spend some quality time together.
 I personally use my Alexa devices to play music throughout my home most all day long.